caihelen/caihelen.github.io/README.md

 ## Previous Work
 - Recently, I've worked with Lais Osmani in the Kang Lab to describe a new monocyte subpopulation involved in the pathogenesis of SLE.
+- In work for my senior thesis for Applied Mathematics, I worked with Thierry Emonet at Yale University on a project to develop algorithms to pick stereotyped behaviors out of trajectories of fruit flies responding to an odor.
+- In work for my senior thesis for Ecology and Evolutionary Biology, I worked with Alvaro Sanchez and Chang-Yu Chang at Yale University on a project to determine the nature of how microbial communities come together and coalesce. [doi](https://doi.org/10.1073/pnas.2111261119)
 - In _2018_, I worked with the Ana Sirovic at the Scripps Institution of Oceanography to develop an image-processing machine learning pipeline, implemented in Matlab [linked here](https://github.com/cpagniel/FishOASIS/tree/master/post_processing/automation).
 - In _2017_, I worked with the Air Force Research Laboratories on a signal-processing project, implemented in Matlab.
+- In _2015_, I was a participant in the Astrophysics curriculum of the [Summer Science Program](https://summerscience.org/) at NMT, where I learned Python and wrote code to determine the orbit of a near-Earth asteroid.

+## Other Projects
+- When the [Summer Science Program](https://summerscience.org/) turned fully virtual in the summer of 2020, I developed a 4-part tutorial to teach the Biochemistry participants Python and equip them with the skills needed to code a rudimentary motif finder.
+- I currently work as a student producer on the Primary Care Pearls med-ed podcast. [[spotify]](https://open.spotify.com/show/6P76ikVKEaAgpB6QOV3vnZ) [[instagram]](https://www.instagram.com/pcpearls/?hl=en) [[press release]](https://medicine.yale.edu/news-article/yale-internal-medicine-presents-primary-care-pearls-podcast/)